 President Trump predicted the end of the Coronavirus pandemic by APR-12.
 He hoped that Christians will be able to pack the churches on that date, which is Easter Sunday.

 Hopefully, most churches will remain either closed on that date, or be broadcasting services over the Internet.
-Otherwise, the pandemic would be given a massive boost, and the number of infected churchgoers would be greatly increased.
+Otherwise, the pandemic would be given a massive boost, and the number of infected churchgoers would be greatly increased, and thousands may die.
 5

 The Washington Post has a free U.S. Coronavirus newsletter, at: https://www.washingtonpost.com/ CTV News has a similar free newsletter for Canada at: https://www.ctvnews.ca."